drJeckyll/esp-mqtt-http-ota-ir-ac-chunlan/README.md

 This is same as https://github.com/drJeckyll/esp-mqtt-http-ir-ac-chunlan, but was ported to use rBoot and have OTA updates.

 There also two new topics /office/service/ac/restart and /office/service/ac/update.
 If you send something to 'restart' esp8266 will restart.
-If you send something to 'update' OTA update will be performed.
+If you send something to 'update' OTA update will be performed (see bellow for more information).

 Settings for WIFI, MQTT and OTA are in Makefile, or you can set them via env: